Parameterized Complexity of Streaming Diameter and Connectivity Problems: Vertex Cover kernelization

 The output must be an AL stream, as we only remove edges from an AL stream to produce it.
 Let is also be clear that we use two passes over the stream.

-The set $S$ takes $\Ot(k)$ bits of memory, as finding more than $k$ vertices will result in returning NO. Counting the total number of edges takes $\O(\log m) = \O(\log n)$ bits of space, and other counters are the same size or smaller, of which there are a constant amount.
-Therefore, the memory usage of this procedure is $\Ot(k)$ bits.
+The set $S$ takes $\O(k\log n)$ bits of memory, as finding more than $k$ vertices will result in returning NO. Counting the total number of edges takes $\O(\log m) = \O(\log n)$ bits of space, and other constant number of counters are the same size or smaller.
+Therefore, this procedure uses $\O(k\log n)$ bits of memory.

 The behaviour of this procedure is equivalent of the kernelization algorithm of Buss and Goldsmith~\cite{BussVCkernel}, as it finds exactly those vertices with degree higher than $k$, and `removes' them by adding them to $S$ and ignoring edges incident to them in the output.
-Checking the instance size is done correctly, as the new parameter $k'$ is equivalent to $k - |S|$, and the number of remaining edges is equal to $m - r$, which is $\frac{m'}{2} - r$. $r$ is counted correctly because we only count unique edges by ignoring those towards vertices already in $S$.
+Checking the instance size is done correctly, as the new parameter $k'$ is equivalent to $k - |S|$, and the number of remaining edges is equal to $m - r$, which is $\frac{m'}{2} - r$.
+The value of $r$ is counted correctly because we only count unique edges by ignoring those towards vertices already in $S$.
 Therefore, this kernelization procedure is correct.

 For the case of the EA stream, we essentially do the same as in the AL model, but in this model we end up with a slightly larger kernel.
 In our first pass, we greedily construct a vertex cover $X$ of size $2k$ or conclude that there is no solution to \textsc{Vertex Cover [$k$]}.
 Now, we know that all vertices not in $X$ must have degree at most $2k$.
 So, in the second pass we count the degree of all vertices in $X$, and if a degree exceeds $2k$ we the add vertex to $S$.
-This takes only $\Ot(k)$ bits of memory.
+This takes only $\O(k\log n)$ bits of memory.
 If at some point $|S| > k$ we also stop and conclude there is no solution to \textsc{Vertex Cover [$k$]}, as all vertices of degree at least $2k$ must be in any solution.
 In a third pass, we count the total number $m$ of edges in the stream, and the number of unique edges we remove $r$ (this is not possible during the second pass because we might count edges double when it has both endpoints in $S$).
 Now if $m - r > 2k \cdot (k - |S|)$, we can conclude there is no solution to \textsc{Vertex Cover [$k$]}, as each vertex has maximum degree $2k$.